Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 D. Consume whole protein as it is better handled by the digestive system and will promote recovery.

-E. Take amino acid supplements because they are easier to digest than whole foods.
+E. Take amino acid supplements because they are an excellent way to provide energy to rebuild muscles.

 Question #53